smarteditors/slate/source/includes/items/_show.md

 }
 ```

-This endpoint retrieves a specific asset.
+This endpoint retrieves a specific item.

 ### HTTP Request